 - How does an answer to an individual question factor into your overall evaluation?

 - Breakdown your interview questions by category.
-For example, when I conduct face-to-face interviews, I have it broken down to questions related to things such as experience, skills, personality/cultural fit, potential, etc.
+For example, when I conduct face-to-face interviews, I have it broken down to comprehensive questions related to things such as experience, skills, personality/cultural fit, potential, etc.

-- Structure the order in which you’re going to ask your questions
+- Structure the order of your questions.

 Come up with an administrative/organization plan